Laotian Canadians: Buddhism

 Laotian migrants in Canada mostly follow Theravada Buddhism with a mixture of animism also known as Tai folk religion, though Mahayana Buddhists are also found among those of Laotian Chinese ethnicity.

 In 1990, British Columbia had no Laotian Buddhist temple; the nearest was a Laotian American temple in Seattle.
 Within Canada, Laotian Buddhist temples have been opened in Sainte-Julienne, Montreal, Quebec, Toronto, Ontario, and Winnipeg, Manitoba.

 Christianity

 There are perhaps 500 Christians, most of whom converted while living in refugee camps.
 Christianity is spreading within the community.
 Recent immigrants from Posadas, Argentina of Lao descent mostly follows Roman Catholicism.

-Islam

-There is a growing community of Lao Muslims living in Canada.
-They are mostly Sunni and Ibadi.
-Many of whom were born in Laos and are of Indonesian, Thai, Katang (see the Katang people) and Malaysian descent.